-A Plan would also help to promote new experiences - including those relating to land use activities and developments.
+A Strategy would also help to promote new experiences - including those relating to land use activities and developments.
 These would also have the potential to increase adverse effects.

-Notwithstanding this, there would be two layers of mitigation, through:
+Notwithstanding this, there would be one layer of mitigation, through the existing statutory planning and consent framework.